James Demetriou: Karmiotissa

 In September 2016, Demetriou completed a transfer to Cypriot First Division side Karmiotissa.
 He appeared on the bench three times for the club before making his debut in the Cypriot Cup against AEK Larnaca on 18 January 2017; he played forty-four minutes in a 1–6 defeat.

 Welsh Premier League

 On 6 October 2017, Demetriou joined Welsh Premier League side Bangor City.
 He made his debut the following day as a substitute, scoring the only goal of the game in a 1–0 victory over Bala Town.

 On 30 January 2018, Demetriou joined fellow Welsh Premier League side Barry Town United and scored a hat-trick vs Llandudno after coming on for an injured teammate in the first half.

+Return to Australia

 In June 2018 he returned to Sydney Olympic.
+After leaving Sydney Olympic, and having spells with Heidelberg United and Hakoah Sydney City East, he was announced by Mt Druitt Town Rangers to play for the 2023 season.

 Personal life

 Demetriou is eligible to play for Cyprus, with both of his grandparents having been born there.